What Are SD-WAN and Its Open-Source Building Blocks?

 Edge Device Software

-On top of that, we will have an open source router such as FD.io and typically also DPDK for better networking performance.
+On the edge device (which can be software-only or a physical device), we will have the Linux OS, virtualization technologies, and, in some cases, container SD-WAN frameworks.
+In addition, we will have an open-source router such as FD.io and typically also DPDK for better networking performance.
 To these base elements, we should add the components responsible for encryption, tunnel creation, and management.

-The following layer will be the add-on technologies, or networking applications that implement the more advanced SD-WAN capabilities such as DPI, WAN Optimization, and security.
+These elements, which could be considered the networking infrastructure, are required for connecting one edge device to the other.
+The following layer will be the add-on technologies, or networking applications, that implement the more advanced SD-WAN capabilities such as DPI, WAN optimization, and security.

 SD-WAN Edge Comprised of Open & Closed Source Elements